Newfoundland and Labrador Route 1: Route description

 From Badger, Route 1 heads due north for 64 km to Springdale where the highway swings southwest for 137 km to Pasadena, passing through Deer Lake.

 At Pasadena, the highway transitions to a 4-lane expressway and continues southwest along the south shore of Deer Lake before following the Humber River through the narrow Humber Valley.
 The 4-lane section proceeds for 38 km in a southwest direction, where it transitions back to a 2-lane controlled access highway west of the interchange with Route 450 (Lewin Parkway), southwest of Corner Brook.

 From the Confederation Drive interchange, Route 1 proceeds for 213 km in a southwest direction, bypassing Stephenville (accessible via Route 460 and Route 490) and passing through the Codroy Valley (where it is a 2-lane uncontrolled access highway) to Port aux Basques.
-It terminates southeast of the town at the Marine Atlantic ferry terminal.
+It terminates southeast of the town at the Marine Atlantic ferry terminal, where travelers can continue to Nova Scotia, New Brunswick, Quebec, and the rest of Canada.

 Outer Ring Road

 New highway construction during the 1990s extended Route 1 on what is called the Outer Ring Road to the interchange with Logy Bay Road in the northeast part of St. John's, including passing by the Stavanger Drive Shopping Area.
 The bypass opened in phases moving increasingly eastward from Kenmount Road to Logy Bay Road, between 1998 and 2003.
 Prior to this construction, Route 1 and the Trans-Canada Highway designation began at St. John's City Hall on New Gower Street and proceeded west on Pitts Memorial Drive and then on the current alignment of Route 1 to the southwest.
 It is for this reason that the city named its hockey arena and convention centre Mile One Centre, adjacent to the city hall.

 To follow an unofficial alignment of Route 1 from St. John's City Hall, one must head geographically east for 1.5 km into the southeastern part of the city, continuing onto Duckworth Street (Route 60).
-Proceed north for 1 km on Ordnance Street and King's Bridge Road before turning east for 1.5 km along the north shore of Quidi Vidi Lake on The Boulevard.
+Proceed north for 1 km on Cavendish Square and King's Bridge Road before turning east for 1.5 km along the north shore of Quidi Vidi Lake on The Boulevard, Or Turn Right Onto Forest Road And Continue To Quidi Vidi Village Road.
+At The Turnoff To Barrows Road, Keep Left.

 Continue north on East White Hills Road, which becomes controlled access several hundred metres north of its intersection with The Boulevard.
 The East White Hills Road transitions into the Outer Ring Road 4 km to the north at the interchange with the Logy Bay Road.